Meal, Combat, Individual ration: Field reports

 Although the MCI had been designed as improvement over the earlier Type C or C ration of World War II and Korea, with the inclusion of additional menu items, it was still designed for infrequent use, to be regularly supplemented with fresh Type A (Garrison) and canned Type B (Field Kitchen) rations.
 This goal was rarely achieved in the field, and some Army and Marine forces in Vietnam would operate for two weeks or more while consuming only the MCI ration or other processed, canned foods.

 The new ration had some curious superstitions attached to it during the Vietnam War.
 The "Ham & Lima Beans" entree, disliked since Korea, was detested by U.S. soldiers and Marines, who considered even pronouncing the correct name brought bad luck, instead calling it "Ham and Motherfuckers".
 US Marines, paratroops, infantrymen, and armored vehicle crewmen, particularly AMTRAC (Amphibious Tractor) personnel, believed that halved apricots were bad luck to eat during combat operations.
 The peanut butter issued in the B-1 unit was unappetizing to some and was often discarded, but was consumed by those with diarrhea, as it was certain to stop a case of "the runs".
 Soldiers in Special Operations units hoarded B-1 peanut butter in empty ration cans to make improvised smoke candles while on long patrols.
 Being extremely oily, the peanut butter burned with ease, and could be used to boil water for coffee, although it left a greasy black stain on the bottom of the canteen cup.

 Other menu items were more popular, such as the pound cake, canned pears, and the spaghetti & meatballs.
-In 1973, Army Colonel Henry Moak was issued a MCI ration during his stay in Vietnam.
+In 1973, Marine helicopter pilot Henry Moak was issued a MCI ration during his stay in Vietnam.
 Included in the MCI ration was a can of pound cake, manufactured in 1969.
-He kept the unopened can and vowed to eat the pound cake when he retired from the Army.
-On July 24, 2009, with news media and dignitaries in attendance, Moak opened the forty-year-old can and ate the contents.
+He kept the unopened can, and (having since switched branches), vowed to eat the pound cake when he retired from the Army.
+On July 24, 2009, with news media and dignitaries in attendance, Colonel Moak opened the forty-year-old can and ate the contents.
 He noted that the pound cake still looked and smelled like fresh pound cake.

 Throughout the Marine Corps 'Beef Slices w/ Potatoes' were known as "Beef and Rocks" due to their half-cooked texture caused by the chemically maintained integrity of the potato slices to prevent disintegration during storage and "Beans with Frankfurter Chunks in Tomato Sauce" were more commonly referred to as "Beans and Baby Dicks".
 While Marines in general praised pound cake, particularly with fruit cocktail, most detested fruitcake and generally handed it off to less discriminating unit members.
 Within the Army during the Vietnam War, 'Beef Slices w/ Potatoes' were often referred to as "Beef and Shrapnel".